What exactly is death tech?

-Recomposition, created by Order member Katrina Spade, transforms bodies into soil so our bodies can grow new life after we die.
+Recomposition, created by Founding Order member Katrina Spade.
+Recompose (natural organic reduction) uses the principles of nature to transform our dead into soil, so our bodies can grow new life after we die.

 But is composting the dead safe?
 Absolutely, we’ve been doing it with livestock for years.

 Recomposition is based on the principles of livestock mortality composting, a process which creates heat which in turn kills common viruses and bacteria.
 Research into mortality composting of livestock has found that the temperature inside the compost reaches 140 degrees Fahrenheit, which is high enough to kill off pathogens.
 Farmers are using mortality composting in order to safely dispose of their dead livestock, as well as to control odor and runoff.
-The Urban Death Project is fine tuning this process to be appropriate and meaningful for humans in an urban setting.
+Recompose has fine tuned this process to be appropriate and meaningful for humans in an urban setting.

 The Infinity Burial Suit is a handcrafted garment that is worn by the deceased.